Second-Order Asymptotics for the Gaussian MAC with Degraded Message Sets: Problem Setting and Definitions

 \begin{definition}[$(n,\eps)$-Achievability] A pair of non-negative numbers $(R_1, R_2)$ is {\em $(n,\eps)$-achievable} if there exists an $(n,M_{1,n},M_{2,n},S_1, S_2,\eps_n)$-code such that

 The {\em $(n,\eps)$-capacity region} $\calC(n,\eps) \subset\bbR_+^2$ is defined to be the set of all $(n,\eps)$-achievable rate pairs $(R_1, R_2)$. \end{definition}

 Definition \ref{def:neps} is a non-asymptotic one that is used primarily for the global second-order results.
-We now introduce definitions that involve the existence of {\em sequences} of codes, implying that these are asymptotic-type definitions. \begin{definition}[First-Order Coding Rates] A pair of non-negative numbers $(R_1, R_2)$ is {\em $\eps$-achievable} if there exists a sequence of $(n,M_{1,n},M_{2,n},S_1, S_2,\eps_n)$-codes such that
+We now introduce asymptotic-type definitions that involve the existence of {\em sequences} of codes. \begin{definition}[First-Order Coding Rates] A pair of non-negative numbers $(R_1, R_2)$ is {\em $\eps$-achievable} if there exists a sequence of $(n,M_{1,n},M_{2,n},S_1, S_2,\eps_n)$-codes such that